platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 ```

 {{< note >}}
-When uncommenting this section, or any others in a yaml file make sure you remove both the comment marker `#`
+When uncommenting this section, or any others in a YAML file make sure you remove both the comment marker `#`
 as well as the extra space.
 If you don't remove the extra space, you will end up with a
 `Invalid block mapping key indent` error when the configuration file is validated.
 {{< /note >}}